tiwariPC/hhbbgg_AwkwardAnalyzer/jsonhiggsdnaproduction/README.md

 ```bash
 python3 prepare_output_file.py --input [path to output dir] --merge --root --ws --syst --cats --args "--do_syst"
 ```
+Produced root files are named as `merged.parquet`, to convert into root, we are using these two shell scripts,

 ## References:
 1. https://gitlab.cern.ch/hhbbgg/HiggsDNA#worfklow